 The car accident case with the best chance of succeeding in court and/or resulting in full compensation to the injury victim is one where the other driver is completely at-fault in causing the accident and this can be established through the testimony of several disinterested but convincing and credible eyewitnesses.
 Ideally, there will be ample evidence such as photographs, police reports and perhaps even expert reports that will corroborate the testimony of the eyewitnesses.
 Finally, the ideal case may even have statements or admissions from the other driver in which he or she admits fault (such as “It was my fault,” or “I did not see that stop sign at all”).

-Car accident cases as described above are rare: most every car accident lawsuit has strengths and weaknesses.
+Car accident cases as described above are rare: most every car accident claim has strengths and weaknesses.
 Part of your attorney’s job is to help you understand those strengths and weaknesses and to develop a trial strategy designed to highlight the facts and parts of your case that are favorable and hide or reduce the negative impact of the case’s weaknesses.